nongmmy/backend-refactor-challenge/README.md

 ## 🔥 What You'll Be Doing:

 You will be working with a simplified e-commerce API that needs architectural improvement.
+While this is a simplified version, imagine this system scaling to:

+- 5000+ API routes
+- Multiple development teams (3+ teams) working independently:
+  - User Registration Team (Authentication, User Management)
+  - Product Team (Catalog, Inventory, Pricing)
+  - Order Team (Cart, Checkout, Order Management)
+- High traffic load (millions of requests per day)
+- Frequent deployments from different teams

-Your task is to ✨**refactor**✨ the API:
+Your task is to ✨**refactor**✨ the API considering these scale factors:

-- Make the API more scalable, testable, and modular.
+- Make the API more scalable, testable, and modular
+- Design the architecture to support independent team development
+- Implement clear boundaries between different domains
+- Ensure the system can be easily extended with new features
-- Improve the code readability and maintainability.
+- Improve the code readability and maintainability

-## 📌 How These Routes Work in a Commercial Platform
+- Consider how to handle cross-cutting concerns across teams

+## 📌 System Context

-This API represents a basic e-commerce platform, where users can:
+This API represents an enterprise e-commerce platform that will be:
-✅ Register an account
-✅ Browse products
-✅ Place orders
-✅ View their past orders

-Each route plays a specific role in simulating a real-world e-commerce flow.
+- Managed by multiple independent teams
+- Deployed independently (microservices/modular monolith)
+- Handling high-volume traffic
+- Requiring different scaling needs per domain

+Each team should be able to:

+- Deploy their changes independently
+- Scale their services based on their specific needs
+- Maintain their own database schemas
+- Implement domain-specific business logic
+- Handle cross-cutting concerns effectively

 ## 📌 API Endpoints

-### 🛠 User Routes
+### 🛠 User Routes (Managed by User Registration Team)

 Users **register** and can later view their **past orders**.